jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 **Access to land for minimum impact activity**

 ### 49 Entry on land for minimum impact activity
-(1) Notwithstanding section 8, but subject to sections 50, 51, and 62, any person employed by the Crown and authorised either specially or generally for that purpose, and any person authorised specifically in writing by the Minister for that purpose, may during the daytime enter on any land, with such assistance as he or she thinks fit, and carry out minimum impact activity.
+(1) Notwithstanding section 8, but subject to sections 49A, 50, 51, and 62, any person employed by the Crown and authorised either specially or generally for that purpose, and any person authorised specifically in writing by the Minister for that purpose, may during the daytime enter on any land, with such assistance as he or she thinks fit, and carry out minimum impact activity.
-(2) Subject to sections 8, 50, 51, and 62, a permit holder (and employees, agents, and contractors of a permit holder authorised for that purpose) may enter land to which the permit relates and carry out minimum impact activity.
+(2) Subject to sections 8, 49A, 50, 51, and 62, a permit holder (and employees, agents, and contractors of a permit holder authorised for that purpose) may enter land to which the permit relates and carry out minimum impact activity.
 (3) Notwithstanding subsections (1) and (2), no person may enter on land under either of those subsections without the written consent of each owner and occupier, and any customary marine title group unless at least 10 working days' notice has been given to each person or group whose consent is required of—
   (a) the date of intended entry; and
   (b) the type and duration of work to be carried out; and (c) a telephone number in New Zealand of the person who intends to enter the land.
 (4) Every person who enters land under this section shall, if required by any owner or occupier or customary marine title group to do so, produce a copy of the authorisation or permit which gives the right of entry under this section.
 (5) A person who enters land under this section shall not carry out any activity other than a minimum impact activity.

+### 49A Entry on to Schedule 6 land for minimum impact activity
+(1) This section applies to the land described in Schedule 6 (Schedule 6 land).
+(2) If a permit holder or any person authorised under section 49 seeks to enter any Schedule 6 land for the purpose of carrying out a minimum impact activity, before entry is made the permit holder or person must—
+  (a) comply with section 49; and
+  (b) ensure that reasonable efforts have been made to consult the person or body in whom, or to which, the minerals are vested or transferred by or under an Act referred to in subsection (3), as long as the Schedule 6 land concerned continues to be owned by the person or body.
+(3) The Act is the Ngāti Pāoa Claims Settlement Act 2025.

 ### 50 Entry on special classes of land for minimum impact activity
 (1) No person may, without the consent of the owner or occupier of the land, enter land of a class to which any of paragraphs (a) to (g) of section 55(2) relate for the purpose of carrying out a minimum impact activity.